5 Trends in Customer Expectations for Digital Self-Service

-According to Forrester, 77 percent of US consumers say “valuing my time” is the most important part of good online customer service.
+According to Forrester research, 77% of US consumers say “valuing my time” is the most important part of good online customer service.
 They’re looking for more than correct answers or a quick response times.
 They want a consistent experience from their first interaction to the resolution of their issue.

 Even though valuing customers’ time is the best way to provide exceptional service, most companies are missing the mark.
 Three-quarters of customers believe reaching a live agent takes too long, according to a survey from American Express.
 What’s more, they have high expectations for speed of service.
-Are you meeting their expectations for responding to emails in four hours or less, social media in an hour, phone calls in two minutes, and live chat in 30 seconds?
+Are you meeting their expectations for responding to emails in less than an hour, live chat in under a minute, and other call center industry standards?

 In addition to desiring speedy service, consumers now expect constant availability.
 Whether or not your stores are actually open doesn’t matter – instant messaging, texting, Snapchat, and other elements of our on-demand world have conditioned us to expect immediate responses.
 Your website is live 24/7, so your customers expect 24/7 service.
 Especially for e-commerce websites, the customer’s perspective is, “If you can take my money 24 hours a day, you should be available to answer my questions, too.”

 Speaking of e-commerce, it’s no secret that more and more customers are making purchases online.
-Forrester expects that online US retail sales will grow 17% between 2016 and 2018.
+Forrester data showed that online US retail sales grew 17% between 2016 and 2018.
 However, an even larger part of the equation is offline sales that are influenced by online interactions.
-In 2016, web-influenced offline sales are expected to top purely offline sales for the first time ever to the tune of $1.6 trillion, and increase another 12% between 2016 and 2018.
+In 2016, web-influenced offline sales topped purely offline sales for the first time ever to the tune of $1.6 trillion, and increased another 12% between 2016 and 2018.
 Even if customers are coming to your store to make a purchase, they are going online first.
 This trend requires that web self-service becomes more useful and more integrated into the customer’s journey.

 Gone are the days where customers would only compare you to your direct competitors.
 Today’s customer compares you to all brands with which they interact.
 Accenture refers to this phenomenon as “liquid expectations.”
 For example, even if Apple’s products don’t compete with yours, customers are comparing your website to Apple.com.